25 Frugal Family Entertainment Ideas Without TV

 Reading aloud is a cherished ritual in our home.
 We take turns choosing books and find cozy spots to snuggle up.
 I do different voices for characters, which always gets giggles.

-We discuss the stories and imagine alternate endings.
-It sparks creativity and critical thinking.
-Sometimes we act out scenes or draw pictures inspired by the books.
+We discuss the stories and imagine alternate endings, which spark creativity and critical thinking.
+Sometimes, we act out scenes or draw pictures inspired by the books.

 Trips to the library are free adventures.
-My kids love picking out their own books.
-We join reading challenges and storytime events too.
+My kids love picking out their books.
+We also participate in reading challenges and storytime events.

 Outdoor Adventures and Nature Exploration